 After participating in the Battle of the Somme he was struck down by a severe bout of dysentery and briefly repatriated home and it was now among friends and family that he first began to express his doubts about the war.
 His visits home saw him become increasingly maudlin and despondent as if amid the mud and the blood of the trenches he could lose himself as a man of action but in the bosom of his family his heart became as melancholic as his words written in faded ink on aged parchment.
 But it was in the peace and calm of hearth and home that he could see with unvarnished eyes the panoramic vistas of insanity.

-In April 1917, he was shot by a sniper and once again repatriated to England for some welcome convalescence where encouraged by those such as the philosopher Bertrand Russell, Lady Ottoline Morrell and the Garsington Pacifists he was encouraged to give voice to his disillusionment.
-If as has been suggested he was exploited him by those who called themselves friends for their own ends then he appears to have been a willing victim.
+In April 1917, he was shot by a sniper and once again repatriated to England for some welcome convalescence where, encouraged by those such as the philosopher Bertrand Russell, Lady Ottoline Morrell and the Garsington Pacifists he was spurred to give voice to his disillusionment.
+If as has been suggested, he had been exploited him by those who called themselves friends for their own ends then he appears to have been a willing victim.

 Having already disposed of his Military Cross by throwing it into the sea on 15 June he wrote his famous Soldier’s Declaration against the war which he sent to his Commanding Officer, and which was read out the following month in the House of Commons and later published in The Times Newspaper.
 In it he declared: